MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-cosmos-db-change-data-capture.md

 ## Get connection details from the Azure portal

-The labels for the items you need to collect from the Azure portal vary depending on the API your Azure Cosmos DB account uses.
+The labels for the items you need to collect from the Azure portal are shown in the steps below.
 You always need the endpoint URI, in a format like `https://<account>.<api>.azure.com:<port>/`, the Primary Key, and the Database name and item IDs you want to collect data for.

-### Azure Cosmos DB for NoSQL
+> [!NOTE]
+> Azure Cosmos DB for NoSQL CDC is using the [**Latest version mode**](https://learn.microsoft.com/azure/cosmos-db/nosql/change-feed-modes?tabs=latest-version#latest-version-change-feed-mode) of [Azure Cosmos DB Change feed](https://learn.microsoft.com/azure/cosmos-db/change-feed).
+It captures the changes to records in the latest version.
+Note that Deletions are't captured with this mode.

 1. On the Azure portal page for your Azure Cosmos DB account, select **Keys** under **Settings** in the left navigation.